-- 1. Students must follow all rules and procedures as specified in the Mount Mary University Undergraduate and Graduate Student Handbook. - 2.
+- 1. Students must follow all rules and procedures as specified in the Mount Mary University Graduate Student Handbook. - 2.
 Prior to starting Practicum or Internship, students must register for CON 601 "Orientation to Practicum/Internship" or CON 601"Orientation to School Counseling".
 Orientation is a zero-credit course that is offered in a one-time three-hour workshop format. - 3.
 "Application of Intent to Start Practicum/Internship" must be completed at least two semesters prior to starting Practicum.
 Students must confirm that all prerequisites have been completed. - 4.
-After completion of 18 credits in the program, students will conduct a self-assessment.
-In addition, at the completion of internship, students will be asked to use the same format to assess growth and learning over time. - 5.
 Each fall, all practicum/internship students accompany the Practicum/Internship Program Coordinator to a Ropes and Challenge Course.
 Those students who have documented medical issues that prohibit active participation can elect to either attend the event and have limited participation OR complete an interview with an experiential therapist and write a paper that details the use of no less than five experiential activities with clients seeking mental health services.
 A fee for each student may be assessed at the start of the semester and is based on the number of students participating.
-Only post-master's students and students enrolled in CON 798 (Internship III) are exempt from this requirement. - 6.
-Students in the Clinical Mental Health and Clinical Rehabilitation Counseling concentrations must complete 100 clock hours, on-site, of supervised counseling experience (practicum) before enrolling in a Counseling Internship course.
-Practicum and Internship courses are taken consecutively and the sequence begins each summer. - 7.
+Only post-master's students and students enrolled in CON 798 (Internship III) are exempt from this requirement. - 5.
+All students complete 100 clock hours, on-site, of supervised counseling experience (practicum) before enrolling in a Counseling Internship course.
+Practicum and Internship courses are taken consecutively and the sequence. - 6.
 Internship I & II are intended to be 300 hours EACH.
-The essential criterion is that a student's hours must add up to 700 by the end of the Practicum/Internship sequence.
-Students in the School Counseling Concentration complete a year-long (August/September to June), 600-hour internship that extends across the PK-12 school experience (i.e., elementary school, middle school, high school).
+The essential criterion is that a student's hours must add up to 600 by the end of the Practicum/Internship sequence.
+Students in the School Counseling Concentration complete a year-long (August/September to June), 600-hour internship that extends across the PK-12 school experience (i.e., elementary school, middle school, high school). - 7.
+Students in the Clinical Mental Health and Clinical Rehabilitation Counseling concentrations are required to pass the CPCE. - 9.
+Students in the School Counseling concentration are required to pass the PRAXIS II Professional School Counselor Exam. - 10.
+Application for Graduation must be filed with the Program Director and the Registrar by the date established by the Registrar.